 A small learn to row group will run on a Friday morning for ages 18-80.
 Details of the next course will be posted on the Learn page or contact us.
 After completing the Adult Learn to Row course members can join in with the recreational rowing squad.

 Usually each summer we organise a weekend away.
 In 2016 the squad rowed down the Thames from Wallingford to Henley and Henley to Eton/Windsor over two days, spending a night in Henley.
-In 2017, the squad visited Exeter’s twin city of Rennes for their 150th anniversary regatta and are hoping to visit again this autumn.
+In 2017, the squad visited Exeter’s twin city of Rennes for their 150th anniversary regatta and are hoping to visit again soon.

 On a typical Friday morning the squad takes out coxed quadruple sculls (quads), rotating so that everyone learns to cox as well as developing their sculling.
 Each session involves some ‘skills’ work and some continuous rowing.
 We use the river during the summer, and the canal (from the basin to the Double Locks) in winter.
 Training boats (a quad, two doubles and a single that are wider and more stable than fine sculling boats), are also available and used at the early stages in learning.
 If there are more Rowers than can fit into these, we would also take out doubles and singles.
 Several members of the squad use their own single sculling boats and from time to time we also have sessions on the rowing machines (ergos).

 Exeter Rowing Club is delighted to welcome any new coxes, either novice or experienced.

 Coxing isn’t just about being the little one shouting at the back; it can be one of the most demanding and rewarding positions in the boat.
 As a cox, it’s down to you to steer the best course, and motivate your crew during training and racing; and a good cox can be the difference between winning and losing!
 While it can be challenging, the thrill of racing is like nothing else, and you’ll make some great friends along the way.